Infant Mental Health Awareness Week

 Most of us know that there is a critical window of development that takes place in the first 1000 days where 80% of a child’s brain is developed.
 Relationships are crucial to babies during this period and are the building blocks for good mental health in childhood and throughout life.

-Tweddle’s first Infant Mental Health Awareness Week 2017 event was a business breakfast.
+Tweddle’s first Infant Mental Health Awareness Week event was a business breakfast in 2017.
 ‘Babies, Business and The Bottom Line’ explored the links between investment in the very early years and the skills needed for school, the workforce, relationships, sport and the community.

 Western Bulldogs President Mr Peter Gordon and US Psychiatrist Dr Bruce Perry spoke about resilience, about the importance of early relationships and on striving to reach goals.
 Dr Perry reflected on the importance of empathy and how western society is experiencing material wealth yet a poverty of social and emotional opportunity.